 Computers hanging after plugging-in the USB drive is very common issue in Windows.
 There might be two most common reasons behind this – corrupt USB disks (maybe with some hardware errors) and corrupt USB port drivers.
 Improper ejection of USB drives also causes issues sometimes.
 So, if you plug-out a USB drive while in use, it may get corrupt.
-And corrupt USB sometimes freezes computer causing troubles to users.
+And corrupt USB sometimes hangs or freezes computer causing troubles to users.

 In some cases there is issue of USB port drivers.
 But thanks to Windows Updates, you will get most of the device drivers automatically without any intervention.
 However, if you think USB drivers are corrupt, you can try updating drivers in Device Manager.